QuantEcon/lecture-python-programming.myst/lectures/python_by_example.md

     # drawing random positions on in the square
     u, v = np.random.uniform(), np.random.uniform()

-    # check whether the point falls within
+    # check whether the point falls within the boundary
-    # the estimated boundary of the inscribed semi-circle
+    # of the semi-circle located at (0.5,0.5)
     d = np.sqrt((u - 0.5)**2 + (v - 0.5)**2)

-    # if it falls on the inscribed semi-circle,
+    # if it falls within the inscribed semi-circle,
     # add it to the count
     if d < 0.5:
         count += 1